 The Cornish Vegan – The Cornish Vegan has a 100% vegan offering delicious and wholesome plant-based food in Truro.
 With original artwork on the walls from artist Sophie Poore, the ambiance and the service will delight any visitor.
 For regular clientele, we can always rely on the Cornish Vegan for friendly company at meet ups and get togethers!

-Enjoy Vegan Food – Vegan food available for delivery in and around St Austell, and hot and cold takeaway too!
+Vegan food available for delivery in and around St Austell, and hot and cold takeaway too!
 (Deliveries cooked with fresh ingredients, then frozen for your convenience.)
-You’ll find this cute takeaway hut in the square outside Halifax.
 Buy soups, chilli, curry, bagels, baguettes, couscous, cakes, flapjacks, and energy bars, children’s snack bags include food, a drink, and a toy!
 Opening times and current menu varies so check our Facebook page for details!

 Health and Wellbeing